 So you’re ready to load a bike into the back of a van.
 What’s the best way to go about it?
 Follow these steps to make sure the motorcycle is safe and secure.

 - Drain fluids.
 This goes for all vehicles being transported, from cars to boats.
 Before you load your motorcycle, empty the fuel tank until it’s less than a quarter full.
 There are two good reasons for this: One, it reduces the fluid weight of the cargo, making it less likely to strain against its straps as it goes around corners.
-And two, the driver will be in a confined space with the motorcycle, so the less toxic fumes the better.
+And two, the driver will be in a confined space with the motorcycle, so the fewer toxic fumes the better.

 - Make adjustments.
 Goes without saying.
-Make adjustments to handlebars, side mirrors and any features inside the van before you begin loading.
+Make adjustments to handlebars, side mirrors, and any features inside the van before you begin loading.

 - Locate hooks.
 Find the places where you can hook the straps to tie down the bike.
 If you have removed the seats, the seat mount hooks on the floor are ideal points to hook those straps to.

 - Affix ramp (and enlist help).
-Make sure the ramp is reliable, sturdy and resting on an even surface (like the sidewalk or a tarmacked road).
+Make sure the ramp is reliable, sturdy, and resting on an even surface (like the sidewalk or a tarmacked road).
 The load is a lot easier when the ramp and the van are balanced.
 The loading itself ought to be a two person job, making sure the bike doesn’t topple off the ramp and pulling it into the body of the van from within.
 What are friends for?

 How Do You Secure a Motorcycle In a Van?